 Bob Dylan’s house in Malibu is sure to be gorgeous.
 Apparently it looks over the sea.
 But when a reporter asked him where he composes, he replied, ‘In a hotel room.’
 Tom Wolfe (The Bonfire of the Vanities) was rumoured to have locked himself in a hotel at his editor’s insistence to finish The Kandy-Kolored-Flake Streamline … Continue reading Going Away to Write

-Barry Lee Thompson, member of Elwood Writers, has a guest interview in relation to his newly released book, Broken Rules and Other Stories.
-The interview features on the website, 'In Their Own Write'.
-Barry talks about his writing process.
+Barry Lee Thompson, member of our group Elwood Writers, guest interviews about his newly released book, Broken Rules and Other Stories, on the website 'In Their Own Write'.
+There, Barry discusses his writing process.
 For him there is no such thing as writer's block.
-If he gets stuck, he works … Continue reading Meet the Author
+If he gets stuck, he works on something different,, dipping in … Continue reading Meet Author Barry Lee Thompson

 Going Away to Write